Beamline Phone Number:

 Two APPLE II undulators produce photons with arbitrary linear or circular polarisation.
 A high energy resolution is achieved using a plane grating monochromator.
 For increasing the sensitivity of dichroism measurements, a fast polarisation switching and a fast energy scanning will be implemented.

 On the scattering branch, there is a soft X-ray diffractometer, RASOR, which consists of a three-circle diffractometer with a polarisation analyser.
-The concept is built around a Janis helium cryostat allowing soft x-ray reflectivity and diffraction from samples temperatures down to 12 K. RASOR is now available to users.
+The concept is built around a Janis helium cryostat allowing soft x-ray reflectivity and diffraction from samples temperatures down to 12 K. For further information and enquiries about experiments using RASOR end-station, please contact Paul Steadman.

 |Rasor diffractometer|| |